fengdi-liu/wi21-cse110-lab4/part1/part1.md

 20. The code is inside part1-question20.js file.

 21. When I run the excatly same code with the lab discription, the terminal show me ReferenceError since i is not defined.
 After I defined i = "num", the output of the code is num; 4; 3; 2.
-3 and 2 has been called by setTimeout function, but 3's time out time is 0, 2's time out time is 1 second, so 2 showed 1 second later then other values.
+Here 3 and 2 has been called by setTimeout function, but 3's time out time is 0, 2's time out time is 1 second, so 2 showed 1 second later then other values.